midhunkalarikkal/FullDomain/Notes/MongoDB.md

 - Uses SQL (Structured Query Language).
 - Scales vertically by adding resources to one server.
 - Ensures strong reliability with ACID properties (Atomicity, Consistency, Isolation, Durability).
-- Ideal for structured data, like banking apps or applications with complex relationships.
+- Ideal for structured data,
-- Examples: MySQL, PostgreSQL, Oracle.
+- Examples: MySQL, PostgreSQL

 If the db follows codds 12 rule [0 - 12] then the db becomes a relational db